Home Values Resources How to Use Exotics Older Subscribe vmr-latemodel-logo MENU

 If you're looking to trade in for a new car, you're not going to find much relief there, either.
 While you might get more for your trade-in, new car pricing is rarely being discounted, limiting your ability to capitalize on the situation.
 In fact, to fully take advantage of the market you should sell your car privately a hassle which many people want to avoid.
 So, as usual the consumer is left holding the bag.

 At some point this will end and the market will return to equilibrium.
-That used vehicle you're looking at now is going to depreciate quickly and steeply.
-If you can wait at all on a purchase and are concerned about money, we recommend strongly that you do so.
+That used vehicle you're looking at now will eventually depreciate fairly sharply.
+If you can wait at all on a purchase and are concerned about money, we recommend patience.